veilchen-web/veilchen/docs/index.rst

   :literal:

 The Bottle logo however is *NOT* covered by that license.
-It is allowed to use the logo as a link to the bottle homepage or in direct context with the unmodified library.
+It is allowed to use the logo as a link to the veilchen homepage or in direct context with the unmodified library.
 In all other cases please ask first.

 .. rubric:: Footnotes